Course Syllabus

 Westcott, Konnie L. and R. Joe Brannon, editors (2000).
 Practical Applications of GIS for Archaeologists: a Predictive Modeling Toolkit.
 Taylor & Francis, N.Y.

 Bevan, Andrew and Lake, Mark 2013.
 Computational Approaches to Archaeological Spaces.
+Links to an external site.
 Left Coast Press, Walnut Creek CA

 Course Outline and Required Reading Assignments